-Adult Protective Services (APS) receives reports of abuse and neglect of elderly and dependent adults residing in their homes for investigation and evaluation of their need for protection and/or services.
+Adult Protective Services (APS) receives reports of abuse and neglect of elderly and dependent adults who are residing in their homes to provide investigation and evaluation of their need for protection and/or supportive services.
 APS provides and/or coordinates support services for emergency situations.

 APS is a 24-hour service program that investigates all situations involving Placer County residents (age 65 and older) and dependent adults (age 18 to 64 and physically or mentally impaired) who are reported to be endangered by physical, sexual, financial abuse, isolation, neglect or self-neglect.